-In order to extract information from the images there is a post-processing needed which contains image improvement operations such as illumination corrections, histogram equalization or special colour filters.
+To extract information from the images there is a pre-processing needed which contains image improvement operations such as illumination corrections, histogram equalization or special colour filters.
 Based on the optimized images, geometrical data or other information can be derived.
 In the following, two examples of image analysis procedures are described.
 But many more are possible depending on the specific needs of the operator or maintenance team.